 There are quite a lot of different types of products and brands in the head lice treatment market which can make it quite confusing and hard to navigate, especially when you are in a panic and you need an immediate solution to the problem.
 So how do you choose which one to buy?
+There are many companies that claim they have the product that will provide the best head lice treatment in the UK.
 Here’s how to choose the best lice treatment for you.

 The only thing to choose is what is the most effective, and there lies the problem.
 How effective are they really?

 According to the Journal of Medical Entomology in the U.S, 98% of lice have developed resistance to existing treatments.
 These are now referred to as “super-lice”, and it is no different here in the UK.

 Chemical and non-chemical products

 The product market splits into chemical and non-chemical formulations, none of which really deliver the level of effectiveness the consumer needs.
 The chemical products in the UK contain insecticides like Malathion (Derbac M) and Permethrin (Lyclear) which are neurotoxins and seek to immobilise the louse’s nervous system.
 As neurotoxins they go into your child’s bloodstream as well, and so have health implications, especially if used in high volume.

 Substantial government research as far back as 2006 showed that 80% of the time these were ineffective because head lice have built serious resistance to them.
 More recent research in the Journal of Entomology has put this figure as high as 87%.
 Additionally, there has been growing concern about the use of chemicals on children which an increasing number of parents wish to avoid using.